Introduction:

 Yes, there are benefits to underloading a generator.
 By using a generator for a lower wattage, you’re extending its lifespan and reducing maintenance needs.
 Additionally, you may save money on fuel or other resources since you’re not using the full capacity of the generator.

-Further reading: Can A Portable Generator Run All Night?
+Further reading: Will A 30 Amp Generator Run A House?